lambdaclass/concrete/ROADMAP.md

    **no TCB growth**).
 Already validated against the HMAC helper facts.
 Its results are classified `proved_by_kernel_decision`, a kernel-checked class distinct from `proved_by_smt`.
 See [docs/PROOF_LADDER.md](docs/PROOF_LADDER.md).
+6. Centralize arithmetic bridge lemmas before adding more crypto/protocol VCs:
+   `Int` / `Nat` / `BitVec` round trips, division/modulo, shift index arithmetic, byte/word packing, and symbolic bridge cases like the `sdiv`/`Nat.div` proof from HMAC padding.
+These are proof-library primitives, not one-off flagship lemmas.
-6. Add an *external* SMT backend behind an explicit flag or policy gate, reached for only when `bv_decide` cannot (e.g. nonlinear).
+7. Add an *external* SMT backend behind an explicit flag or policy gate, reached for only when `bv_decide` cannot (e.g. nonlinear).
 Start with one solver adapter and a stable SMT-LIB output path before adding more solvers.
 Its results are `solver_trusted` (solver enters the TCB) unless a certificate is replayed — never collapsed into a kernel-checked class.
-7. Classify solver results in reports and artifacts:
+8. Classify solver results in reports and artifacts:
    `proved_by_kernel_decision` (kernel-checked), `proved_by_smt` /
    `solver_trusted` (external), `unknown`, `counterexample`, `timeout`, `solver_error`.
-8. Surface counterexamples in source terms where possible: function inputs, loop variables, failing index, failing arithmetic side condition, and the contract/obligation that failed.
+9. Surface counterexamples in source terms where possible: function inputs, loop variables, failing index, failing arithmetic side condition, and the contract/obligation that failed.
-9. Add CI gates for solver determinism and replay: same VC, same solver configuration, same result class, with timeouts treated as non-proofs.
+10. Add CI gates for solver determinism and replay: same VC, same solver configuration, same result class, with timeouts treated as non-proofs.
-10. Add Lean replay for the simplest SMT-discharged fragments where practical: propositional/linear integer facts, bounds arithmetic, and trivial BitVec identities.
+11. Add Lean replay for the simplest SMT-discharged fragments where practical: propositional/linear integer facts, bounds arithmetic, and trivial BitVec identities.
 Results without replay remain explicitly solver-trusted.
-11. Add policy controls: projects can require `proved_by_lean`, allow `proved_by_smt`, or permit `solver_trusted` only under named assumptions.
+12. Add policy controls: projects can require `proved_by_lean`, allow `proved_by_smt`, or permit `solver_trusted` only under named assumptions.
-12. Add SMT negative examples: false postcondition, missing invariant, overflow counterexample, OOB counterexample, div-zero counterexample, solver timeout, and unsupported theory.
+13. Add SMT negative examples: false postcondition, missing invariant, overflow counterexample, OOB counterexample, div-zero counterexample, solver timeout, and unsupported theory.
-13. Retrofit one flagship with source contracts whose easy VCs discharge automatically, while the meaningful theorem remains Lean-checked.
+14. Retrofit one flagship with source contracts whose easy VCs discharge automatically, while the meaningful theorem remains Lean-checked.
-14. Update audit/release bundles so VC results appear beside proof registry, assumptions, runtime obligations, and proof coverage classification.
+15. Update audit/release bundles so VC results appear beside proof registry, assumptions, runtime obligations, and proof coverage classification.
-15. Add soundness documentation for the SMT path: trusted solver binary, encoding assumptions, unsupported theories, replayed fragments, and how a solver bug affects each claim class.
+16. Add soundness documentation for the SMT path: trusted solver binary, encoding assumptions, unsupported theories, replayed fragments, and how a solver bug affects each claim class.